qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 methods into hybrid search with an additional cross encoder as a last step, then that gives great improvement over any baseline method.

-With the cross-encoder approach, Qdrant retrieved about 56.05% of the relevant items on average, while Tantivy fetched 59.16%.
+With the cross-encoder approach, Qdrant retrieved about 56.05% of the relevant items on average, while BM25 fetched 59.16%.
 Those numbers don't sum up to 100%, because some items were returned by both systems.

 ### WANDS